united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/datainfrastructure/historian.md

 ### Store and analyze data

-- Automatically store data from the `processValue` topics in the Unified Namespace.
+- Automatically store data from the topics with the basic format `.../_historian` in the Unified Namespace.
 [Data can be sent to the Unified Namespace from various sources](/docs/features/datainfrastructure/unified-namespace/), allowing you to store tags from your PLC and production lines reliably.
+Optionally, you can use tag groups to manage a large number of tags and reduce the system load.
+[This article](https://learn.umh.app/lesson/data-modeling-in-the-unified-namespace-mqtt-kafka/) helps you for learning data modeling in the Unified Namespace.
-- Conduct basic data analysis, including automatic downsampling, gap filling, and statistical functions such as Min, Max, and Avg
+- Conduct basic data analysis, including automatic downsampling, gap filling, and statistical functions such as Min, Max, and Avg.

 ### Query and visualize data